Texas freshman Jaxson Hayes is a rising star

 “I just want to focus on the now.
 If the time comes at the end of the season, the time comes,” Hayes said.
 “It’s kind of crazy to think about … People are talking about me going to the NBA, something I’ve dreamed of.”

 He could be even taller by then.
-Kristin Hayes took her son to the doctor a few months ago when Jaxson was having back pain in yet another growth spurt.
+Kristi took her son to the doctor a few months ago when Jaxson was having back pain in yet another growth spurt.
 She wanted a bone scan to see just how tall he was going to get.